 Going down electric avenue

-“It sounds like the situation in England, Wales and NI is very similar to Scotland.
-Newton’s current solution is simple, but ultimately a stop gap.”
+“It sounds like the situation in England, Wales, and NI is very similar to Scotland.
+Newton’s current solution is simple, but ultimately a stopgap.”
 Derek told us.

 “We install our own charging units and pay for the maintenance and upkeep.
 The only thing the resident pays for is the use of the electricity.
-This is charged at the same rate as the communal supply which the electricity is drawn from.
+This is charged at the same rate as the communal supply from which the electricity is drawn from.
 When we receive payment for the electricity consumed (from the `vend`) we credit it against the service charge (common charge) accounts so that it nets off.

-I don’t know what is happening elsewhere but the Scottish government recently received recommendation from an independent working group advising on the long-term upkeep of flats.
+I don’t know what is happening elsewhere but the Scottish government recently received a recommendation from an independent working group advising on the long-term upkeep of flats.
 It was noted that Scottish legislation should be amended to change the installation of EV chargers from an `addition`, to ‘maintenance’, which would simply require a majority vote of all owners concerned.

 Due to the Scottish government timetable, it’s unlikely this would be put into Tenements law until at least 2025, which for many is too late.
 Hence our plan to help move this forward.
 That’s how important we think it is.”